Cybernetic-Ransomware/Animals_Healthcare_Application/doc/13_adr_gitops_argocd.md

 ### Status
 In-building

+**2026-09 update:** the "target" language below describes this ADR's own goal for the Kubernetes track, not the current deployment reality.
+The actual always-on production deployment remains Docker Compose + GHCR + Watchtower; the home k3s cluster this ADR targets is not yet bootstrapped.
+This track stays a GitOps rehearsal/learning effort until that migration is deliberately executed.

 ### Context
 Production deployment is pull-based Watchtower polling the `prod` image tag on a docker-compose stack.
 The `kubernetes/` manifests were a leftover from a local minikube workflow: `imagePullPolicy: Never`,